-Figure 23.
+Figure 34.
 Photographs taken of the impacted area of the hillside with disturbed soils and tracks before emergency measures were taken (top) and after erosion control mats were placed (bottom) (26 November 2019).

-Figure 24.
+Figure 35.
 Photographs taken of one of the dumped sediment and trash piles in the restoration area before being covered (top) and after (bottom) (26 November 2019).

-Figure 25.
+Figure 36.
 Photographs of the sediment and trash piles immediately before (top) and after (bottom) after removal from the restoration site (13 October 2020).

-Year 4 and Year 5 Challenge - COVID-19
+Year 4, 5, and 6 Challenge - COVID-19

-Beginning in December 2019, a novel coronavirus outbreak began in Wuhan, People's Republic of China (SARS-CoV-2), which caused a disease known as COVID-19.
+Beginning in December 2019, a novel coronavirus outbreak began (SARS-CoV-2), which caused a disease known as COVID-19.
 Over the subsequent months, the virus and its associated disease spread globally and turned into a worldwide pandemic.
 As of end of July 2021, there have been over 195 million cases and over four million deaths worldwide, with close to four billion vaccines administered (Johns Hopkins University of Medicine, accessed 28 July 2021).
 Beginning in March 2020, the State of California and Los Angeles County Department of Public Health issued a "stay-at-home" order with specific restrictions on all activities.

 These restrictions caused all on-site project activities from 20 March through 21 April 2020 to be cancelled or postponed in accordance with state and local guidance, including a restoration event on 10 March 2020.
 During this time, TBF and partners coordinated to adapt to these challenges by drafting safety guidelines and protocols to follow in the field, such as social distancing, face coverings, and limiting exchanges of any items.
 Once COVID-19 restrictions lessened slightly, TBF resumed non-public staff maintenance weeding activities in these areas (beginning end of April 2020), and weeding activities (e.g., hand removal, weed-whacking).
 Implementation of on-site project activities in response to COVID-19 requires extensive preparation, collaboration, and communication to prioritize human health, reduce safety risks, and follow local and State of California guidelines.
 When activities resumed, on 22 April 2020, they were limited to staff and some interns only.
-During Year 5, no public restoration events were allowed based on public health guidelines, but TBF hopes to resume events beginning in August 2021.
+During Year 5, no public restoration events were allowed based on public health guidelines.